pouyanzar/roserocket-logestic/docs/TEST.md

 - order id = 1
 - find the order inside orders table(array)
 - update driver_id = 1 for the order
+- orders.find(order id)
+- should return the order with driver_id = 1
-- update driver_id = 2 for the order should returns an error
+- update driver_id = 2 for the order
+- should returns an error

 #### 3.2 Unassign an order